 Seafood makes for a great festive starter, and this super light and fresh salmon tartare is no exception.
 We’ve included apple, dill and gherkins to add plenty of flavour to this dish.

 This simple salad is easy to make but bursting with flavour, colour and texture – and it looks beautiful on the dinner table, too.

 Melting cheese with poppy & apricot bread wreath

 The dough for this festive bread can be made ahead and frozen.
 Defrost on Christmas Eve, then roll it out on the day and wrap it around a camembert or brie.
 Bake until the bread is golden and crusty, then plonk it in the middle of the table and invite everyone to get dunking.

-This coarse pork loaf needs to set overnight, so you could make it on the 23rd or 24th.
+This coarse pork loaf needs to set overnight, so you could make it a day or two ahead.
 It does involve slow-cooking ham hocks, so you’ll need to put aside a good few hours to prepare it.
 Serve with toast.

 This double-fishy, chunky terrine can be make up to two days in advance.
 It’s a good recipe to use if you’ve bought a big portion of smoked salmon for general festive snacking.

 Making your own pancakes will impress your guests – just don’t tell them they were made a day in advance.
 Keep your cheat’s blinis wrapped in the fridge, then top them with a rainbow mix before slicing to serve.